openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup_all/docs/index.rst

 .. image:: DSC00369_1024.JPG
     :width: 480px

-Connection to Comfort CAN can be done by removing the OCU below the passenger seat (advantage: the connections for the GSM & GPS-antennas of the car can be used):
+Connection to Comfort CAN can be done by removing the OCU below the passenger seat using a custom 26-pin adapter cable to the T26A plug (advantage: the connections for the GSM & GPS-antennas of the car can be used using a Fakra-SMA adapter):

 .. image:: location.png
     :width: 480px